Documentation

 - Select your USB drive, select the Nebula

-.iso, and click Flash.
-(Note: This will erase everything on the USB drive!) - Restart your computer and rapidly press your Boot Menu key (usually
+- Restart your computer and rapidly press your Boot Menu key (usually

 F12,F8,F2, orDel). - Select your USB drive from the boot list to boot into Nebula Linux.